Catalonia warns of civil disobedience as Madrid readies direct rule

 Catalan authorities said about 90 percent of those who took part in the referendum on Oct.
 1 voted for independence.
 But only 43 percent of the electorate and 1 in 3 Catalans participated, with most opponents of secession staying at home.

-The crisis over the wealthy Catalan region has raised fears among European countries of a spillover to other parts of the continent.
+The Catalan crisis has raised fears among European countries that it could spill over to the rest of the continent.

+From Scotland to Flanders and Lombardy, the 2007-09 financial crisis, unemployment and migration have allowed anti-EU and populist parties to feed off discontent with political elites and reopen regional divisions.

-Two wealthy regions of northern Italy voted overwhelmingly on Sunday for greater autonomy, though those referendums were held in line with the constitution and were not binding on Rome.
-Separatists are active in Belgium’s Flanders region, and France’s Corsica has long been home to a secessionist movement.
+Two wealthy regions of northern Italy voted overwhelmingly on Sunday for greater autonomy.

-Civil disobedience was also backed by the far-left party CUP, a key support for Catalonia’s pro-independence minority government in the regional parliament, which has called Madrid’s actions an aggression against all Catalans.
+Civil disobedience was also backed by far-left party CUP, a key support for Catalonia’s pro-independence minority government in the regional parliament, which called Madrid’s actions an aggression against all Catalans.

 “An aggression which will be met with massive civil disobedience,” the CUP said in a statement.